 Have you ever wondered about the science of cheesemaking between bites of brick?
 You’re not alone!
-Cheesemaking can be a beautifully simple yet involved art that revolves around a few key steps and processes.
+Cheesemaking can be a beautifully simple yet involved art (with a healthy dose of that aforementioned science!) that revolves around a few key steps and processes.

 A fancy word for cheesemaking, perfect for breaking out at parties while you wax poetic about your last visit to the local cheese shop.

 This French word describes the process of aging or ripening cheese.
-Affinage brings cheese to “maturity” and gives cheese the desired texture and flavor.
+Affinage brings cheese to 'maturity' and gives cheese the desired texture and flavor the maker has in mind.
 Generally, this process occurs in a cheese cellar or cave.

 Casein is one of the major proteins found in milk.
 This protein separates and coagulates during the cheesemaking process forming the beginnings of what we know and love as cheese curds.